keentooyyy/SaveNLoadModern/README.md

 **Required:**
 - **[Docker](https://www.docker.com/get-started)** and **Docker Compose** - Primary deployment method for the Django application and database
-- **Windows Machine with Network Sharing** - A Windows PC or server with a shared folder configured for SMB/CIFS access (or Samba on Linux)
+- **FTP Server** - An FTP server for storing save files (can be on the same machine or separate server)

 **Separate Services (Required, not included in Docker):**
-- **Windows Network Share (SMB/CIFS)** - A shared folder on a Windows machine or SMB-compatible server for storing save files
+- **FTP Server** - An FTP server accessible from both the Django server and client worker machines
 - **Gmail Account** - Required for email notifications (requires App Password)

 **Optional (for manual setup only):**